-I attended what was by modern, national standards a small, rural high school near a small city in the US Deep South.
+I attended what was by modern, national standards a small, rural high school near a small town in the US Deep South.

 Small meant intimate.

 We did not think of our school, our community, our world, as small.
-We did not realize we would live to be so much older than our teachers were then.
-We did not foresee that we would later have cause to look back and judge our behavior in the harsh light of hindsight.
-We were too absorbed in every glorious, baffling moment to contemplate the future as more than vague improbabilities.
+We did not realize we would live to be so much older than were our teachers then.
+We did not foresee that we might have cause to look back and judge our behavior in the harsh light of hindsight.
+We were too absorbed in every glorious, baffling moment to contemplate our futures as more than vague improbabilities.

 Until we weren’t.

 Oh, and our school mascot was a lion.
 A real, live, male, African lion, enslaved in a small cage at our local zoo and, on game days, in an even smaller trailer-cage in which we hauled him to and from the football stadium.

 We should have called him Testy, or some such, because, yeah — caged lion — but his name was Cheepa.

 But neither that name or his circumstances felt weird at the time.

 When he roared, we roared, which made him roar, which made us roar — good times for everyone but Cheepa, who could never get the last roar.

 My private memoirs claim I was asked to transfer him from his zoo cage to his trailer-cage, attach the trailer to my pickup truck, drive him to our football stadium, then reverse that process after the game.
 There was no mention of training.